Photo: Sarah West (Cropped from original)

 How do I become a Master Gardener?

-Master Gardeners is a certification program.
+OSU Master Gardeners is a certification program that requires annual renewal.
 All aspiring Master Gardeners must complete the Master Gardener Certification Training and volunteer service requirements.
-In Union County, the certification training is offered every two years (“odd number” years: 2025, 2027, 2029, etc).

 First year trainees complete the training (January-May) and their initial 40-hour volunteer commitment (by Nov 1 of that year).
-After that, Union County Master Gardeners retain their certification by logging a minimum of 20 hours of volunteer work and 10 hours of continuing education, annually.
+After that, Union County Master Gardeners retain their certification by logging a minimum of 20 hours of volunteer work and 10 hours of continuing education, each year.
+Volunteers get to choose the projects they work on and are encouraged to bring their ideas and experience to the table.

 The most important thing to know is that you don't need to know everything about gardening to be an excellent Master Gardener!